-- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes
+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B

+• Guidelines for writing Learning Outcomes

-After the completion of the course the student will be able to:
+After the completion of the course the student will:

-- Apply cognitive and practical skills that are required for using the wide range of knowledge obtained from the clinical environment of the patient. - Identify and solve common problems related to in-patient and out-patient care by appying basic principles of the clinical management of the patient. - Know any safety rules of the various clinical environments (hospitals, rehabilittaion centers, physiotherapy clinics), thus, offering a safe therapy enviroment for both the patient and himself. - Communicate with an excellent and professional way with the patient and his/her family. - Follows suggested approaches for weight management, and patients' transfer, based on scientific data and by applying basic principles of ergonomics and injury prevention. - Collects the history of the patient and writes all findings in an organized manner in the patients' file and his/her subjective and objective assessment. - Know the ethics rules related to management of the patient. - Co-operate with the physician and the rest inter-disciplinary team to promote the best rehabilitation of the patient.
+- Be able to apply cognitive and practical skills that are required for using the wide range of knowledge obtained from the clinical environment of the patient. - Present the competency to identify and solve common problems related to in-patient and outpatient care by applying basic principles of the clinical management of the patient. - Have obtained in depth knowledge about safety rules of the various clinical environments (hospitals, rehabilitation centers, physiotherapy clinics), thus, offering a safe therapy environment for both the patient and himself. - Have the skills to communicate with an excellent and professional way with the patient and his/her family. - Be able to follow suggested approaches for weight management, and patients' transfer, based on scientific data and by applying basic principles of ergonomics and injury prevention. - Have gained the skills to collect the history of the patient and to keep records of all findings in an organized manner in the patients' file and his/her subjective and objective assessment. - Have the specific knowledge of the ethics rules related to management of the patient. - Present the competency and appropriate skills to co-operate with the physician and the rest inter-disciplinary team to promote the best rehabilitation of the patient.